Blog

 Hail damage usually comes in the wake of a heavy storm.
 While some leave noticeable roof damage, hail from a mild storm may not cause noticeable damage to your roof immediately.

-Furthermore, hailstorms won't cause noticeable damage to asphalt shingles outrightly.
-Its impact comes gradually with shingles losing granules of their coating, making them weaker and increasing the risk of leaks and insulation problems later on.
+Hailstorms may not cause noticeable damage to asphalt shingles outrightly.
+Its impact often comes gradually with shingles losing granules of their coating, making them weaker and increasing the risk of leaks and insulation problems later on.

 What to Know Before Filing a Roof Damage Insurance Claim